Last Updated

 Registration Fees (Tinglysningsafgift)

-Deed registration (ownership transfer)
+Deed registration

-Fixed fee: DKK 1,850, plus a variable fee of 0.60% of the purchase price.
+DKK 1,850 fixed fee, plus a variable fee of 0.60% of the purchase price.

-For a DKK 3,000,000 apartment: DKK 1,850 + (DKK 3,000,000 x 0.006) = DKK 19,850.
+On a DKK 3,000,000 purchase: DKK 1,850 + (DKK 3,000,000 x 0.60%) = approximately DKK 19,850.

-Mortgage registration (pantebrev)
+Mortgage registration

-Fixed fee: DKK 1,825, plus a variable fee of 1.25% of the mortgage amount.
-The rate dropped from 1.45% to 1.25% on 1 January 2026.
+DKK 1,825 fixed fee, plus a variable fee of 1.25% of the mortgage amount.
+The variable rate dropped from 1.45% to 1.25% on 1 January 2026 — any guide still showing 1.45% is out of date.

-For a DKK 2,400,000 mortgage at 1.25%: DKK 1,825 + (DKK 2,400,000 x 0.0125) = DKK 31,825.
+On a DKK 2,400,000 mortgage: DKK 1,825 + (DKK 2,400,000 x 1.25%) = approximately DKK 31,825.
+Total registration fees before any reduction: approximately DKK 51,675.

-The deed fee (DKK 1,850 + 0.6% of purchase price) and the mortgage fee (DKK 1,825 + 1.25% of loan amount).
-Both are unavoidable
+Two fees, not one.
+The deed registration (DKK 1,850 + 0.60% of purchase price) and the mortgage registration (DKK 1,825 + 1.25% of loan amount) are calculated separately and paid separately.

-There’s a legitimate way to cut the mortgage registration fee significantly.
-If the seller has an existing registered mortgage (pantebrev) on the property, you pay the 1.25% variable fee only on the amount by which your mortgage exceeds theirs.
+If the seller has an existing registered mortgage on the property, you pay the 1.25% variable fee only on the amount by which your mortgage exceeds theirs — not on the full loan.

 Your mortgage: DKK 2,400,000.
 Seller’s existing registered mortgage: DKK 1,500,000.
 You pay the variable fee only on: DKK 2,400,000 – DKK 1,500,000 = DKK 900,000.

-New mortgage fee: DKK 1,825 + (DKK 900,000 x 0.0125) = DKK 13,075, saving roughly DKK 18,750.
+Revised mortgage fee: DKK 1,825 + (DKK 900,000 x 1.25%) = approximately DKK 13,075.
+That’s a saving of roughly DKK 18,750 compared to registering from scratch.

-| Report | Who pays | Typical cost |
+| Report | Who pays | What it covers |

-| Tilstandsrapport | Seller | Included in sale |
+| Tilstandsrapport | Seller | Visible structural condition, rated K0–K3 |

-| Elinstallationsrapport | Seller | Included in sale |
+| Elinstallationsrapport | Seller | Electrical installation condition |

-| Independent buyer’s inspection | You | DKK 8,000-15,000 |
+| Independent buyer’s inspection | You (DKK 8,000–15,000) | Your own expert’s read on everything |

 Change of Ownership Insurance (Ejerskifteforsikring)

-Typical cost: DKK 4,000-8,000 depending on property value and provider.
-Coverage usually runs 5-10 years from purchase.
+Typical cost: DKK 4,000–8,000 depending on property value and provider.
+Coverage usually runs 5–10 years from the purchase date.

 It’s not legally required.
-In most cases, it’s worth buying.
+In most cases it’s worth buying.

 Legal Fees